srid/neuron/guide/install.md

 :::{.header}
 OS-specific notes
 :::

-* If you are on **Windows**, you should begin by [installing Ubuntu on WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), before installing Nix on it.
+* If you are on **Windows**, you should begin by [installing Ubuntu on WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (not WSL 1), before installing Nix on it.
-* If you are on **macOS Catalina**, carefully read the [macOS Installation](https://nixos.org/nix/manual/#sect-macos-installation) section of the Nix manual before installing Nix.
+* If you are on **macOS Catalina or later**, refer to the [macOS Installation](https://nixos.org/manual/nix/stable/#sect-macos-installation) section of the Nix manual on how to install Nix.
 :::

 ### Enable cache